clely19/django-cv-website/README.md

 touch cvapp/templates/cvapp/cv.html
 ```

-Register this app in mycv/settings.py by adding 'cvapp' to the INSTALLED_APPS list.
 ---
 ###  Create a Django View
 In cvapp/views.py, define a function that will send CV data to the template: